 Utilize = Use

 Commence, Initiate = start

 Obtain = Get

 The U.S. Government offers some excellent Plain English Guidelines on the Plain Language website.

 Check Your E&O Insurance

 If a client misunderstands you because you’ve used jargon, and decides to sue you when something goes wrong, you’ll be glad you have real estate errors and omissions insurance.
 Your insurer can help you defend a lawsuit, and E&O insurance is a critical tool to protect your business.
 At CRES, we offer E&O + ClaimPrevent® insurance which provides you with extensive coverage.
-You’ll also have access to expert real estate attorneys 7 days a week, so you can get legal advice whenever you need it..
+You’ll also have access to expert real estate attorneys pre-claim, so you can get legal advice whenever you need it..